 Belfast Cathedral has charitable status, and as such we receive no government funding.
 With a small congregation we struggle to remain viable, despite seeking to generate additional income and reduce costs in every way possible.
 As you might imagine, such a magnificent building is expensive to maintain and run.
 Our routine running costs are of the order of £1,650 per day or £3 per minute.
 Our Parochial Income and Expenditure account is substantially in deficit.

 In addition, we continue to monitor the sinking of the Cathedral (see Fascinating Facts point 5 due to the notorious Belfast "sleech".)

-So we rely on your generosity and support for our continued existence and to keep the Cathedral open 365 days a year:
+So we rely on your generosity and support for our continued existence and to enable us to keep the Cathedral open 365 days a year:

 - accessible every day as a place of Christian worship both formally and informally for visitors and regular worshippers